 The shell and the file system have different requirements.
 It is possible to create a path with the Windows API that the shell user interface is not able to interpret properly.

 Enable Long Paths in Windows 10, Version 1607, and Later

 Starting in Windows 10, version 1607, MAX_PATH limitations have been removed from common Win32 file and directory functions.
 However, you must opt-in to the new behavior.

-HKLM\SYSTEM\CurrentControlSet\Control\FileSystem LongPathsEnabled (Type: REG_DWORD).
-The key's value will be cached by the system (per process) after the first call to an affected Win32 file or directory function (list follows).
+HKLM\SYSTEM\CurrentControlSet\Control\FileSystem LongPathsEnabled (Type: REG_DWORD)must exist and be set to 1.
+The key's value will be cached by the system (per process) after the first call to an affected Win32 file or directory function (see below for the list of functions).
 The registry key will not be reloaded during the lifetime of the process.
 In order for all apps on the system to recognize the value of the key, a reboot might be required because some processes may have started before the key was set.